The COVID-19 pandemic caused all public meetings to be cancelled from March 2020.

-Although the Parish Council will not record the meeting, it should be assumed that the meeting is being recorded as any participants could be recording.
+Although the Parish Council might not record the meeting, it should be assumed that the meeting is being recorded as any participants could be recording.
+If the Council record the meeting, it will be announced at the start of the meeting.
 Any documents needed to be signed will be signed during the meeting and posted or delivered safely after the meeting.

 Instructions Getting started with Zoom Zoom is a free, user friendly platform that is widely used to bring people together online in “meetings” which they can join either on a computer device like a PC, tablet or smart phone or just by standard phoneline.
 You can join with your camera and or microphone switched on so people can see and hear you or you can just listen and or watch.